 IF YOU OR A LOVED ONE IS IN NEED OF LEGAL ASSISTANCE, CONTACT OUR LAFAYETTE MEDICAL MALPRACTICES LAWYERS NOW.

-Call our office today for a FREE review of your case.
+Call our office today for a FREE review of your personal injury case.
 We typically work on a contingent agreement basis, which means our fees are contingent upon the outcome of your case.

 Don’t Delay!
 You may have a valid claim!
 Let us help you get your compensation before the statute of limitations expires!

-Call The Law Offices of L. Clayton Burgess Today!
+DON’T WAIT TO GET STARTED.
+LET’S GET TOGETHER NOW.Call The Law Offices of L. Clayton Burgess Today!

 U.S. Department of Transportation

 The information you provide is cataloged on the website, www-odi.nhtsa.dot.gov/complaints.
 This database gets updated each week.
 It helps the NHTSA and manufacturers determine if there should be a recall.